 Full Moon Names History

 Full Moon names have been used by many cultures to describe the full moon throughout the year.
-Specifically, Native American tribes used moon phases and cycles to keep track of the seasons by giving a distinctive name to each recurring full moon, including the wolf moon.
+Specifically, Native American tribes used moon phases and cycles to keep track of the seasons by giving a distinctive name to each recurring full moon, including the Flower Moon.
 The unique full moon names were used to identify the entire month during which each occurred.